UbiPhysio: Support Daily Functioning, Fitness, and Rehabilitation with Action Understanding and Feedback in Natural Language: Results

 We first compare the performance of open-sourced foundation models on our action description task with benchmark metrics for natural language generation tasks.
 The action tokens provided here belong to two groups, the first is acquired by training the VQ-VAE with the 287 features that widely adopted in recent action-language modeling studies \cite{TM2T,T2M-GPT,jiang2023motiongpt,zhang2023motiongpt}, while the other is acquired by adding our proposed biomechanical features that provide the input features to VQ-VAE in a dimension of 315.
 A window length of 64 is applied during the training of VQ-VAE.
 The action label is removed from the tuning instructions, and the description label comprises full descriptions of the action type and movement patterns.
 Results of a standalone cross validation experiment are reported in Table~\ref{tab:table2}.

 The results confirm the effectiveness of our proposed biomechanical features (Dim.=315) in assisting the VQ-VAE model, and consequently the language models, in better capturing the diverse movement patterns hidden behind each action.
-The use of action tokens driven by these features led to improvements across all metrics for different models.
-It is worth noting that these features are computed for each timestep, providing a significant opportunity for real-time operation of the framework.
+Except for T5 small, the use of action tokens driven by these features led to improvements across all metrics of different models.
+The improvements are significant for T5 base and ChatGLM2 6B ($p<0.05$).
+For T5 small (Bleu@1 ($p=0.048$), Rouge 1 ($p=0.035$), Rouge L ($p=0.022$)), T5 large (Cider ($p=0.01$), Rouge 2 ($p=0.095$), BertScore ($p=0.076$)), and T5 3B (Bleu@4 ($p=0.083$), BertScore ($p=0.055$)), improvements are also significant or approaching significance.
+It is worth noting that these features are computed per timestep, providing a promising opportunity for real-time operations.